-Faculty expectations for the professional and personal development of students are made clear in admission and retention standards and procedures as well as in the Informed Consent (see Appendix) students signed at the Preadmission Workshop (PAW).
-The informed consent indicates to students that, in many Counselor Education courses, some degree of self-disclosure is expected, so they should be prepared to engage in this process.
+Faculty expectations for the professional and personal development of students are made clear in admission and retention standards and procedures as well as in the Informed Consent students submit as part of their application.
+The Informed Consent Indicates to students that, in many Counselor Education courses, some degree of self-disclosure is expected, so they should be prepared to engage in this process.